NikKowPHP/mi/src/content/book/en/chapters/chapter-9.md

 This time, Maria didn't reach for a script.
 She just listened.
 "It was a public humiliation," she replied, a simple Playback of his pain.
 "It sounds like I made you feel completely disrespected."

 Leo just nodded.
 The trust wasn't fixed, but the door was open again.
 Only then could she think about the original feedback she wanted to give.
-She knew she'd have to revisit it later, but differently.
+She knew she'd to revisit it later, but differently.
 Not as a drive-by comment, but as a proper tune-up conversation: get permission, share data, and co-create a solution.
 For now, the only goal was repair.

 ---
 Her next challenge was David.
 He was pushing for a high-stakes, derailing side-project.
 Maria knew she had to say "no." This was a different kind of conflict, not about repair but about protection.
 She needed a tool to set a boundary while minimizing the SCARF threat to David.
 She decided to use a simple, three-part model: